 - The program is supported by the academic department of the SI course.

 - Participation in SI is voluntary, free-of-charge, and is open to all students in the course.

-- The SI tutor attends course lectures for targeted students.
+- The SI group leader attends course lectures and collaborates with the faculty.

-- The SI tutor is trained in group facilitation methods and general learning techniques.
+- The SO group leader is trained in group facilitation methods and general learning techniques.